splunk-soar-connectors/dataminrpulse/manual_readme_content.md

     - This parameter allows the user to limit the number of alerts in the response.
 It expects a numeric value as an input.
     - The default value is 40 for this parameter.
+The maximum 100 alerts can be fetched at a time.
+If the user provides a value greater than 100, then the on poll ingest 100 alerts only in single cycle.

   - **Action Parameter: Alert type**